 What makes it unique?
 It shows that Gusto is designed with progressive businesses in mind.

 Target market: Travelers, businesses, and more.

 Primary benefit: Access to professional translating services at any time.

-What makes this value proposition unique?
+What makes it unique?
 The ability to scale according to size and need.

 18. Listia: “Sell Your Old Stuff.
 Get New Stuff for Free.”

 Product: A service that lets you profit from selling.

 Target market: People who want to get rid of unwanted items.

 Primary benefit: The ability to replace old stuff with new items.